collective/rapido.plone/docs/reference/sources.rst

 ===================================

 Rapido applications are implemented in the `/rapido` folder of a Diazo theme.
-So all the known development procedures for theming apply to Rapido development.
+All the known development procedures for theming apply to Rapido development.

 ZIP import/export
 -----------------